Ec2dieBee/NSPW/README.md

 Ar2 Mag - Extra magsize,less recoil,more reloading time
 Ar2 altfire ammo(Energy ball) - 10% chance to deal tons of damage(maybe)
 HEV Battery - More damage,but also more bullet spread(Changes trace)

+# Other things
+You are NOT allowed to upload this addon to Workshop/other website(?)